-A Day in The Country: Answers Meanings Summary
+A Day in The Country: Answers, Meanings Summary

-‘A Day in a Country’ is a short story written by Anton Pavlovich Chekhov who was a Russian playwright and a short story-writer.
-Word meanings, summary and answers of the chapter A Day in a country are given below.
+‘A Day in the Country’ is a short story by Anton Pavlovich Chekhov, a renowned Russian playwright and short-story writer.
+This section provides word meanings, a summary, and answers related to the chapter ‘A Day in the Country’.

 Summary